Murkowski, Romney back Jackson, all but assure confirmation

 “Questions are not attacks,” said Marsha Blackburn of Tennessee, one of several GOP senators on the panel who hammered the point in the hearings two weeks ago.

-Jackson pushed back on the GOP narrative, declaring that “nothing could be further from the truth.”
+Jackson pushed back on the GOP narrative, declaring that “nothing could be further from the truth" and explaining her reasoning in detail.
 Democrats said she was in line with other judges in her decisions.
 And on Monday they criticized their GOP counterparts' questioning.

 “You could try and create a straw man here, but it does not hold,” said New Jersey Sen. Cory Booker.

-The questioning was filled with “absurdities of disrespect,” said Booker, who also is Black, and he said he will “rejoice” when she is confirmed.
+The questioning was filled with “absurdities of disrespect,” said Booker, who also is Black.
+He said he will “rejoice” when Jackson is confirmed.

-Associated Press writers Zeke Miller, Farnoush Amiri and Lisa Mascaro in Washington and Becky Bohrer in Alaska contributed.
+Bohrer reported from Juneau, Alaska.
+Associated Press writers Zeke Miller, Farnoush Amiri, Lisa Mascaro and Josh Boak in Washington contributed.

 Credit: J. Scott Applewhite